 My initial introduction to essential oils was to help my eldest daughter with her dry skin.
 It was suggested I help her from the inside out, so we changed our diet.
 I bought a healthy digestion oil blend and saw instant results.

-Linalool is an additive in many skin care products and soaps.
-It exacerbates skin conditions.
+There are many additives in skin care products and soaps that often exacerbate dry skin conditions.
 Check your labels!

-We had to eliminate products with linalool and get natural personal care products.
+After trial and error, we had to eliminate many products and get natural personal care products instead.

 My natural hand balm can help dry skin.

 Essential Oils we’ve tried to help with dry skin: Cypress, Copaiba, Frankincense, Lavender, Myrrh, Roman Chamomile, Rose, Geranium

 Melaleuca oil blend mixed with coconut oil was our best result for this time and place for our daughter.

 Of course, I don’t recommend using all of these oils and products at once!
 Just start with one or a few and see what helps or smells great to you.